 MONTHLY IN VENICE, CALIFORNIA

-Meet a circle of adults that’s different every month, shaped by who shows up, and what's present in our lives or in the world.
+Meet in a circle of adults that’s different every month, shaped by who shows up, and what's present in our lives and in the world.
 If you’re a council facilitator, let go of that role and be held by another, different container.
 Or co-facilitate (see below) and hone your skills.
-If you know council in another setting – a school, a family, a business – see it anew as you sit with strangers or acquaintances who don’t know your “old story.”
+If you know council in another setting – a school, a family, a business – see it anew as you sit with strangers or acquaintances who don’t know the old story you carry.
 It’s hard to explain council, right?
-Bring a loved one and let the council unfold without description.
+Bring a loved one and let council unfold without description.

 Drop-in Council is held on the second Thursday of the month, in Venice CA.

-There is a no-pressure invitation to add currency to the Council Training Lift Up Fund, which has assisted three people in the past year alone to obtain the funds to be trained in council.
+There is a no-pressure invitation to add currency to the Nicole Willett Memorial Council Financial Aid Fund, which is used to help those of limited means but unlimited dreams to be formally trained in council.

 For more details, contact Kate.